Alec-Bailey/IncidentIQ-Data-Sync/README.md

+# Archived
+This project has been archived, I no longer have access to IncidentIQ and cannot maintain the project further.
+In addition, IncidentIQ appears to have delivered tooling to handle the problems this tool intended to solve.

 # Incident IQ Data Sync
 Incident IQ Data Sync is a dynamic, database agnostic tool which syncs all of IncidentIQ's data into a local database.
 Designed to be performant, multithreaded, configurable and easily extended.